fw4spl-org/fw4spl-doc/SAD/SDM-SAD-SigSlot.rst

       }
     }

-Accordingly to the design, the ``s_OBJECT_MODIFIED_SIG`` object signal is connected to all ``s_RECEIVE_SLOT`` slots of their associated services (object service relation).
+According to the design, the ``s_OBJECT_MODIFIED_SIG`` object signal is connected to all ``s_RECEIVE_SLOT`` slots of its associated services (object service relation).
-When a service modifies its associated object, the service emits a ``s_OBJECT_MODIFIED_SIG`` signal of the object in order to notify any service working on the modified object through the receive method.
+When a service modifies its associated object, the service emits an ``s_OBJECT_MODIFIED_SIG`` signal from the object in order to notify any service working on the modified object through the receive method.

-An other way to communicate between objects and services is to split each modification type in different signals and to create different slots in the services.
-In this case, the method ``IService::getObjSrvConnections()`` and the helper ``::fwServices::helper::SigSlotConnection`` provides few tools to connect/disconnect signals/slots between objects/services.
+An other way to communicate between objects and services is to split each modification type into different signals and to create different slots in the services.
+In this case, the method ``IService::getObjSrvConnections()`` and the helper ``::fwServices::helper::SigSlotConnection`` provide few tools to connect/disconnect signals/slots between objects/services.